St Margarets School Chapel door on a sunny day

 Chair

 Laurence Miller graduated from the University of Reading having studied Film and Drama and is now the Commercial Director for Nimax Theatres where he oversees the programming for six West End theatres.
 Laurence has worked extensively at the Edinburgh Festival since 1992 and has run the prestigious Dave Edinburgh Comedy Awards, (previously The Perrier Award) since then.
 Laurence lives in North London with his wife and two daughters, both of whom are current pupils at St Margaret’s.
 In his spare time, he loves nothing better than watching cricket at Lords, going to the theatre, watching classic old movies and building Lego projects.
-Laurence is a member of the Finance & Pay Committee and is the SEND Link Governor for the Board.
+Laurence is a member of the Finance & Risk Committee and is the SEND Link Governor for the Board.

 Katherine Bluck